-With more than 230,000,000 light-duty cars and trucks on the road in the United States alone, there will always be jobs for qualified technicians.
+With more than 276,000,000 light-duty cars and trucks on the road in the United States alone, there will always be jobs for qualified technicians.
 One of the automotive technician's most in-demand and valuable skills is the ability to make a quick and accurate problem diagnosis.
 This requires a thorough knowledge and understanding of light-duty vehicles and their systems.
 Good reasoning abilities and critical thinking along with the ability to locate and understand vehicle service information is also important.
-Daily, the technician will rely on computerized service information to locate system theory of operation, diagnostic and troubleshooting procedures, specifications, repair procedures and technical service bulletins as they service customer vehicles.
-It may be necessary to provide accurate repair estimates and communicate with customers and coworkers.

-Many technicians will perform a variety of repairs while others will seek additional training in order to specialize.
-Areas of specialization include the diagnosis and repair of engines or transmissions, electrical systems, driveability or performance (fuel and ignition), air conditioning, suspension systems and wheel alignment.
-Due to the ever increasing use of electronics and new technology in the vehicles of the future, your ability to adapt and continue learning will be very important.
+Many technicians will perform a variety of repairs while others will seek additional training to specialize.
+Areas of specialization include the diagnosis and repair of engines or transmissions, electrical systems, driveability (fuel and ignition), air conditioning, suspension systems and wheel alignment.
+Due to the ever-increasing use of electronics and new technology in the vehicles of the future, the ability to adapt and continue learning will be very important.